» Home » E-Mail » Donate » Crime » Hobby Electronics

 by Lewis Loflin

-Why the Foundation of America is not Humanist
+Why the Foundation of America is not Secular Humanist

 Can a Humanist of the modern type be loyal to the Constitution and the Bill of Rights?
-The answer is largely no. The American Revolution was religious in nature (not as in Calvinist' Christian theology) in that the Founders believed our rights derive from God, not man.
+The answer is largely no unless they can overthrow its traditions.
+The American Revolution was religious in nature (not as in Calvinist' Christian theology) in that the Founders believed our rights derive from God, not man.
 God cannot be overruled by man be it dictator or popular mob vote.

 The atheist/Humanist must reject the entire concept of America's Foundation when they reject any notion of God.
 The Foundation of America was Calvinist' Protestant ethics (essentially Judaism filtered through reason minus the priesthood, ceremonial and dietary laws) without the irrational Calvinist' religious dogma.
 (Paulism)